mosegontar/ScratchTrack/README.md

 ##Running ScratchTrack:
-Download the files and either add them to your PATH to run it from anywhere, or place it in some other directory on your computer and run it by entering `python /your/path/scratchtrack.py`.
+Download the files and either add them to your PATH to run it from anywhere, or place them in some other directory on your computer and run it by entering `python /your/path/scratchtrack.py`.

 ScratchTrack will create an appropriately named database file for your current working directory.